Table of Contents

 OLED Monitors (Organic Light-Emitting Diode)

 OLEDs, or Organic Light light-emitting diodes, are high-tech devices with organic layers between electrodes.
-When electricity is applied, it creates excitons, leading to light emission (electroluminescence) and a bit of heat.
+When electricity is applied, it excites, leading to light emission (electroluminescence) and heat.

 OLED displays are thin, energy-efficient, and offer excellent image quality.
 They are transparent, flexible, and potentially rollable or stretchable, making them cutting-edge in display technology.